About our radiotherapy service

 We are made up of a number of site specialist clinical consultants, a consultant radiographer, a team of therapy radiographers as well as planning staff.
 Together, our teams of dedicated radiotherapy nurses, speech and language therapists and dieticians provide a full time, clinical service which aims to address the needs of all our patients in one place.

-• Sharif Shaykhoun – interim head of radiotherapy
+• Sharif Shaykhoun – Head of Radiotherapy

-• Kwokyan Man – treatment superintendent
+• Kwokyan Man – Treatment Superintendent

-• Gulden Ergin – head and neck radiographer
+• Gulden Ergin – Treatment Superintendent

 Where can I find more information?